joejk2/zettelkasten/README.md

     zl

-Produces:
+Opens `fzf` with the following structure:

     07-20 1     foo
            1a   another thought

           2     bar

+Hit `enter` to select a file and then:
+- print the filename with `zp`
+- copy the filename with `zc`
+- open the file with `zv`

 ### Move Zettelkasten files (`zm`)

+Moving means entails both:
-Moving means both renaming the file and all references to it.
+1. renaming the file
+2. rewriting all references to it

-Insert reference:
+For example:

     echo "a link to file 2-bar.md" >> 1a-another-thought.md